dariasnow/BI_Python_2019/bedtools_copy/README.md

 **--sort** -- sort intervals by chromosome, then by start position and stop position
 **--merge** -- merge intervals
 **--dist** -- maximum distance allowing to merge intervals, default: 0
-**--intersect** -- intersect intervals, remains positions presented in both files
+**--intersect** -- intersect intervals, returns positions that ARE presented in both files
+**--subtract** -- subtract intervals, returns positions that are NOT presented in the second file
-**-a** -- the first file to intersect in BED format, should be sorted and merged before
+**-a** -- the first file to intersect/to subtract in BED format, should be sorted and merged before
-**-b** -- the second file to intersect in BED format, should be sorted and merged before
+**-b** -- the second file to intersect/to subtract in BED format, should be sorted and merged before

 --Other functions in process--